CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 `"tick_action"` of active tools is executed once on every turn.
 This action can be any use_action but some of them may not work properly when not executed by player.

-The `"use_action"` of active tools is also executed on every turn.
-This is deprecated and should not be used.
+On items that do not have `"tick_action"` the `"use_action"` of active tools is executed on every turn.
+This is only for compatibility with old items and should not be used.
+This functionality will be removed in future.

 #### Delayed Item Actions